Alphabetical Plant Listing

 Regional Gardening, Best Perennials, New England Gardening

 Perennial flowers are fabulous additions to New England gardens.
-As opposed to Annuals which live only 1 season, perennials come back year after year, some for more than 10 or 15 years - and even a hundred years like peonies!
+As opposed to Annuals, which live only 1 season, perennials come back year after year, some for more than 10 or 15 years – and even a hundred years like peonies!
 When carefully selected, wave after wave of colorful blooms will be enjoyed in your Northeast garden from spring to fall.
-Reliable plants, they come back stronger and bigger when winter turns to spring, ready to start another spectacular show.
+Reliable, they come back stronger and bigger when winter turns to spring, ready to start another spectacular show.

-Many gardens are at their best in spring and summer, but attention should also be given to their fall display as well.
-There are many spectacular late-flowering perennials that have the potential to revive your garden in the fall and extend color and joy in your landscape.
+Many gardens are at their best in spring and summer, but their fall display should also be given attention.
+Many spectacular late-flowering perennials have the potential to revive your garden in the fall and extend color and joy in your landscape.

-If you are looking for beautiful, low-maintenance, and hardy plants for your late summer or fall garden, you may want to consider these top-performing perennials which will happily carry color through the end of the growing season.
+Suppose you are looking for beautiful, low-maintenance, and hardy plants for your late summer or fall garden.
+In that case, you may want to consider these top-performing perennials, which will happily carry color through the end of the growing season.

 Guide Information